 The structural principle is specific: restore the Under, then the Over resolves itself.
 As the blocked capacity recovers, the compensatory Over diminishes naturally — becoming unnecessary rather than being forcibly removed.
 The capacity that’s been working overtime doesn’t need to be dampened.
 It needs to stop working alone.

 The energy locked in compensation isn’t lost.
 It’s displaced.
 A person who has been Expelling for fifteen years hasn’t lost her capacity to receive.
-That capacity is blocked, and its energy has been pouring through Move.
+That capacity is closed, and its energy has been pouring through Move.
 When Open clears, the displaced energy flows back through its original channel.
 Recovery doesn’t require generating new resources.
 It requires redirecting the resources already present.

 Suspecting Compensation in Your Own Life